 The Tesla Model X is a fully electric vehicle that's more of a crossover than a true SUV and based on the Tesla Model S sedan.

 Until the arrival of the Audi E-tron in 2019, and the Jaguar I-Pace in 2018, there was no other long-range, all-electric rival to the Model X. Even now, with a number of other all-electric luxury alternatives from Mercedes-Benz, Volvo, Lincoln, and many others in the works, the Model X hasn't entirely lost its star power.
-Its somewhat fussy top-hinged rear doors still—several years after its introduction—create a spectacle wherever owners go.
+Its somewhat fussy top-hinged rear doors still create a spectacle wherever owners go, even several years after its introduction.

-The 2019 Tesla Model X has lineup has been culled to just two models, the Model X Long Range and the Model X Performance, both of which have the 100-kwh battery pack, and rated ranges of more than 300 miles.
+The Tesla Model X has lineup has been culled to just two models, the Model X Long Range and the Model X Performance, both of which have the 100-kwh battery pack, and rated ranges of more than 300 miles.
 Prices have been adjusted downward somewhat in recent years.
 The base price is now well over $90,000, while fully loaded Performance models with the Ludicrous Mode option—the key to sub-3-second acceleration to 60 mph—can run as high as about $130,000.
 The Model X Long Range Plus currently offers an EPA-rated 341 miles of range.

 MORE: Read our 2021 Tesla Model X review